FBW32/21-PB-ternary-exercises/README.md

 5. Declare a variable named okMarie.
 Check if there is 'cake' - if so, print "Let them eat cake".
 If not, print "Oh, bother".

+6. Check if the following numbers are even numbers.
+Use a ternary and if the number is even print `30 is even`, else print that it is odd.
+* 30
+* 939
+* 40.9